 \section{General formalism of DM capture}

 In this section, we review the basic formalism of DM capture in astrophysical objects.
-As a celestial body moves in the galactic halo, the DM particles in the halo get focused to the body due to its steep gravitational potential.
-The velocity of the DM particle upon reaching the surface of the celestial object is given by, $w = \sqrt{u_{\chi}^2+v_{\rm esc}^2}$, where $v_{\rm esc}$ is the escape velocity of the concerned object and $u_{\chi}$ is the velocity of the DM in the halo.
-These DM particles scatter with the SM constituents of the celestial body and if after collision the DM particle attains a velocity which is less than $v_{\rm esc}$, then it gets captured within the celestial body.
-The rate of DM capture in an astronomical object is given by \cite{Dasgupta:2019juq,Bramante:2017xlb},
+As a celestial body moves in the galactic halo, the DM particles in the halo get focused on the body due to its steep gravitational potential.
+The velocity of the DM particle upon reaching the surface of the celestial object is given by $w = \sqrt{u_{\chi}^2+v_{\rm esc}^2}$, where $v_{\rm esc}$ is the escape velocity of the concerned object and $u_{\chi}$ is the velocity of the DM in the halo.
+These DM particles scatter with the SM constituents of the celestial body, and if, after collision, the DM particle attains a velocity that is less than $v_{\rm esc}$, then it gets captured within the celestial body.
+The rate of DM capture in an astronomical object is given by \cite{Dasgupta:2019juq,Bramante:2017xlb,Ilie:2020vec},

-where $m_{\chi}$, $\rho_{\chi}$ and $f(u_{\chi})$ are the mass, DM density at the location of the celestial object and velocity distribution profile of DM in the galactic rest frame. $\tau$ is the optical depth defined as, $\tau = 3\sigma {\cal N}_t/(2\pi R^2)$, ${\cal N}_t$ being the total number of targets in the astrophysical object and $\sigma$ is the DM-nuclei interaction cross section and $g_{\rm S}$ denotes the probability that the final velocity of DM after $\rm S$ scatterings becomes less than $v_{\rm esc}$ \cite{Dasgupta:2019juq}.
+where $m_{\chi}$, $\rho_{\chi}$ and $f(u_{\chi})$ are the mass, DM density at the location of the celestial object and the velocity distribution profile of DM in the galactic rest frame. $\tau$ is the optical depth defined as $\tau = 3\sigma {\cal N}_t/(2\pi R^2)$, ${\cal N}_t$ being the total number of targets in the astrophysical object and $\sigma$ is the DM-nuclei interaction cross-section and $g_{\rm S}$ denotes the probability that the final velocity of DM after $\rm S$ scatterings becomes less than $v_{\rm esc}$ \cite{Dasgupta:2019juq}.
 The probability that DM particle scatters S times within the celestial object is given by,

-Evidently, from equation \eqref{eq:caprate}, the uncertainty in the capture rate depends on the DM density and velocity distribution profile.
-The uncertainty due to DM density is trivial as it increases linearly as we move towards denser patches of the universe.
+Evidently, from Eq. \eqref{eq:caprate}, the uncertainty in the capture rate depends on the DM density and the velocity distribution profile.
+The uncertainty due to DM density is trivial as it increases linearly when we move toward denser patches of the universe.
 In this paper, we concentrate on the uncertainties arising due to the different velocity distribution profiles $f(u_{\chi})$, incorporating the velocity dispersion and galactic escape velocity from both observations and simulations while fixing the DM density.